 Abstract Factory Pattern Tutorial

-The Abstract Factory Design Pattern is a creational design pattern that allows you to create families of related objects without specifying their concrete classes.
-It provides an interface for creating families of related or dependent objects, without specifying their concrete classes.
-This pattern provides a way to encapsulate a group of individual factories that have a common theme.
+The Abstract Factory Design Pattern is a creational design pattern that enables the creation of families of related objects without explicitly specifying their concrete classes.
+It provides an interface for generating families of interconnected or dependent objects, abstracting away their specific implementations.
+This pattern effectively encapsulates a group of individual factories sharing a common theme.

-The pattern works by defining an abstract factory interface that specifies a set of methods for creating abstract product objects.
-Concrete factory classes then implement these methods to create specific product objects.
-This approach enables you to create families of related objects that are designed to work together, making your code more flexible and easier to maintain.
+The pattern operates by defining an abstract factory interface, which declares a set of methods for creating abstract product objects.
+Concrete factory classes then implement these methods to produce specific product objects.
+This approach facilitates the creation of cohesive families of objects designed to work together, thereby enhancing code flexibility and maintainability.

 new diagram

-3. Select Class from diagram toolbar.
-Click on the diagram to create a class.
-Name it as AbstractFactory.
+3. Select Class from the diagram toolbar.
+Click on the diagram to create a class and name it AbstractFactory.

 new abstract class